2020 Calabasas helicopter crash: NTSB investigation

 A spokesperson for the National Transportation Safety Board said on January 31 that Island Express Helicopters, which owned the helicopter that crashed, was not certified to fly in foggy conditions.

 On January 30, the wreckage of the helicopter was transported from Los Angeles to Phoenix, Arizona, for further analysis by NTSB investigators.
 However, the secure perimeter remained in place around the crash site, pending removal of hazardous materials (especially jet fuel and hydraulic fluids) by a private hazmat cleanup crew under the supervision of the California Department of Toxic Substances Control.

 On February 7, the NTSB released an "investigative update" regarding the crash.
-Preliminary findings from the NTSB update show that there was no evidence of engine failure.
-The report indicates that "viewable sections of the engines showed no evidence of an uncontained or catastrophic internal failure" and that damage to the blades was "consistent with powered rotation at the time of impact."
+Preliminary findings from the NTSB update showed that there was no evidence of engine failure.
+The report indicated that "viewable sections of the engines showed no evidence of an uncontained or catastrophic internal failure" and that damage to the blades was "consistent with powered rotation at the time of impact."

 On June 17, 2020, the NTSB released the public docket on the crash.
 It contained more than 1,700 pages "of factual reports on operations, survival factors, human performance, air traffic control, and aircraft performance.
 The docket also includes interview transcripts, photographs, and other investigative materials."

 On February 9, 2021, the NTSB held a meeting to determine the probable cause of the crash.
 The Board concluded that Zobayan had flown into thick clouds, contrary to VFR requirements; the resulting spatial disorientation and loss of control led to the crash.
-Cited likely contributing causes were self-induced pressure by the pilot to complete the flight and the inadequate oversight of Island Express over its safety management process.
+Cited as likely contributing causes were self-induced pressure by the pilot to complete the flight and the inadequate oversight of Island Express over its safety management process.
 Flying at an excessive speed for the weather conditions was also mentioned in the final report.
 Even if the helicopter had been equipped with a terrain awareness and warning system, it was not likely to have helped to avoid the crash due to the pilot's disorientation.
 The "probable cause" reads: